Kidney Disease and Type 2 Diabetes: Secondary Service Connection

 - Weakness and fatigue

-The treatment of kidney disease in diabetic patients is primarily focused on lowering blood pressure and maintaining blood sugar control to slow the progression of the disease.
+The treatment of kidney conditions in diabetic patients is primarily focused on lowering blood pressure and maintaining blood sugar control to slow the progression of the condition.
 If the kidney disease has progressed to the point of kidney failure, there are three main types of treatment: kidney transplant, hemodialysis, and peritoneal dialysis.
+Importantly, VA provides healthcare services to veterans with chronic kidney condition, whether or not they have service-connected or non-service-connected status.

 Secondary Service Connection for Kidney Disease Due to Type 2 Diabetes